Introduction

 " food and a warm drink in a flask for particularly cold weather

-" it is also worth keeping a pair of sunglasses in the glove compartment to protect from the glare from
+" it is also worth keeping a pair of sunglasses in the glove compartment

 the low winter sun